sapellaniz/harchened/README.md

 sudo powerpill -S lynis
 sudo lynis audit system > kernel_secure_values.conf
 vim kernel_secure_values.conf
-    # Delete everything except the lines of the kernel hardening section with the word DIFFERENT
+    # Delete everything except the lines of the "Kernel Hardening" section with the word DIFFERENT
     # Convert the rest of the lines into the sysctl configuration format.
     # Set each parameter to the exp value that's currently within the pairs of parentheses.
 sudo mv kernel_secure_values.conf /etc/sysctl.d/